semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 5. Customize the job's behavior, such as its rules to scan and files to ignore.

 :::note
+These steps can be performed from within Buildkite's interface.
 From Buildkite's main page, click **Pipelines > ➕ button** to perform these steps within Buildkite's UI.
 :::

 #### Buildkite code snippet